Staffing industry news and insights from Xcel Staffing

 Expanding the Talent Pool

-Approximately 70 million Americans have arrest or conviction records, representing a substantial segment of the population.
-By considering these individuals, companies can tap into a vast and often overlooked talent pool, mitigating labor shortages and bringing diverse experiences into the workplace.
+Approximately 70 million Americans have arrest or conviction records.
+This represents a large segment of the population.
+By considering these individuals, companies can tap into an overlooked talent pool.
+This helps reduce labor shortages and brings diverse experiences into the workplace.

 Enhancing Employee Loyalty and Retention

-Studies have shown that employees with criminal records often exhibit higher levels of loyalty and lower turnover rates.
-Their appreciation for the opportunity to reintegrate into society translates into a strong work ethic and commitment to their employers.
+Studies show that employees with criminal records often display higher loyalty and lower turnover rates.
+Their appreciation for the opportunity to reintegrate often leads to a strong work ethic.
+They are usually highly committed to their employers.

 Improving Public Perception

-Engaging in second chance hiring initiatives demonstrates corporate social responsibility.
-Companies that actively participate in these programs often experience enhanced brand reputation and increased customer loyalty, as they are seen as contributors to societal well-being.
+Participating in second chance hiring demonstrates corporate social responsibility.
+Companies in these programs often enjoy better brand reputation.
+They may also see increased customer loyalty.
+Society views these companies as contributors to the greater good.

 Addressing Common Concerns